 Photo by Bryan Meltz for the New York Times

-Desireé Bewley Dallagiacomo (she/her) is a writer, educator, and space creator.
+Desireé Bewley Dallagiacomo (she/her) is a writer, educator, and organizer.

-Desireé received her BA in Feminist Studies and a certificate from the Visualizing Abolition Studies program from the University of California, Santa Cruz and is a poetry candidate in the Helen Zell Writers’ Program at the University of Michigan.
+Desireé received her BA in Feminist Studies and a certificate from the Visualizing Abolition Studies program from the University of California, Santa Cruz.

 She is an enrolled citizen of The Choctaw Nation of Oklahoma, and she was raised in the foothills of Northern California and the swamplands of Southeast Louisiana.
 Currently, Desireé is writing about indigeneity, class, surveillance, and the carceral state.
 Read her current work and subscribe to her free newsletter here.